The most important thing you’ll ever do: Learn how to trust yourself

-With years and years of practice, we might quell the demons of self-doubt; we might squash the discomfort of not knowing, but it actually doesn’t help with being a self-connected, integrated human, or with self-acceptance and deep self-love, or with deep levels of intimacy and trust with our core.
+With years and years of practice, we might quell the demons of self-doubt; we might squash the discomfort of not knowing, but it actually doesn’t help with integration, self-connection, self-acceptance and deep self-love, all of which are needed to breed trust with our core.

 The last I checked, humans were not a Divine mistake.

 Our minds, our thoughts, our powerful egos, are just access points.
 They are guides into our hidden beliefs and coping mechanisms.
 But we are never going to heal our “wounds” and spiritual dis-ease if we keep dismissing the mind’s creations as “not real”, “not true”, or illusory.